Debian on MIPS based Cobalt machines

 The value 192.168.1.0 has to be adapted according to the settings of your internal network.
 Please note, however, that the firmware expects the files to be in /nfsroot so please do not change this path.
 Also make sure that the IP address of your NFS server is listed in /etc/hosts, otherwise the Cobalt might fail to access the server via NFS.

 After you've configured NFS, you have to configure your DHCP server.
-Edit /etc/dhcp3/dhcpd.conf and add an entry similar to the following:
+Edit /etc/dhcp/dhcpd.conf and add an entry similar to the following:

 You have to adapt various values: you can choose your own host name, the value of fixed-address will be the IP address of your Cobalt machine; next-server should refer to the IP of the NFS server.
-You might also have to specify the interface for the DHCP server to listen on in the /etc/default/dhcp3-server configuration file.
-Finally, you need the MAC address of your Cobalt for the hardware ethernet value.
+You might also have to specify the interface for the DHCP server to listen on in the /etc/default/isc-dhcp-server configuration file.
+Finally, you need the MAC address of your Cobalt for the hardware Ethernet value.
 This is important to associate your machine with this entry in the configuration file.
-First, start the following command on your server (you need the tcpdump package for this) and make sure that you listen on the right network interface (eth0, eth1; the one the Cobalt is connected to).
+First, start the following command on your server (you need the tcpdump package for this) and make sure that you listen on the network interface the Cobalt is connected to.

 tcpdump -e -i eth1